The Copy Book

 Edit | Reset

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: because, besides, must, not, otherwise, ought, unless, whether.
+3.introduce one of the following words into the precis: because, despite, if, just, not, or, whereas, who.